nucleom42/rubee/readme.md

 - [Logger](#logger)

 You can read it on the demo [site](https://rubee.duckdns.org/docs).
-The doc site is off now.
-Will be restored shortly.
+The doc site is on maintenance mode now.
 We are working on it.
-Please for the meantime, refer to downbelow documentation.
+Please refer to downbelow documentation.
-Sorry for inconviniences.

 ## Features